flywire/lo-p/docs/05-Text_API_Overview.md

 cursor to the end of the selection with collapseToEnd().
 At the end of the loop, goRight() tries to move the cursor one character to the right.
 If goRight() succeeds then the cursor is shifted one position to the first character of the next line.
 When the loop repeats, this line will be selected.
-If doRight() fails, then there are no more characters to be read from the document, and the loop finishes.
+If goRight() fails, then there are no more characters to be read from the document, and the loop finishes.